IBSim/VirtualLab/docs/source/examples/CT_Reconstruction.rst

 You will notice that the reconstruction has a bright ring around the outside of the image.
 This is a normal artefact created by the reconstruction process as we are using X-ray images without well defined edges.
-As solution to this is to essentially discard pixels around the border of the image.
+A solution to this is to essentially discard pixels around the border of the image.
 This is achieved with the parameter ``GVXR.fill_percent``.

-Setting this parameter allows you to fill a fixed number of pixels from the edges of the image with a fixed value.
+Setting this parameter allows you to fill pixels from the edges of the image with a fixed value.
 You supply the value as a decimal which represents the percentage of pixels to fill rounded down.
 So for example 0.1 would be 10% of the pixels thus for a 140 by 200 image it would fill a total of 14 pixels in X and 20 pixels in Y. Note: These are filled equally from each side of the image so in reality it would fill 7 from the left, 7 from the right and 10 from top and bottom respectively.

-Note in reality this is not a perfect solution as you are losing information in the image thus there is a balancing act between removing the reconstruction artifacts and preserving as much of the image as possible.
+In reality this is not a perfect solution as you are losing information in the image thus there is a balancing act between removing the reconstruction artifacts and preserving as much of the image as possible.

 Also note the number of pixels removed is always rounded down and if you set to remove less than 1 pixel it will leave the image unchanged.
-So for our previous example 0.05 would fill 1% of the pixels thus for a 140 by 200 image it would fill 1 pixel in X (1.4 rounded down) and 2 pixels in Y.
+So for our previous example ``GVXR.fill_percent=0.01`` would fill 1% of the pixels.
+Thus for a 140 by 200 image it would fill 1 pixel in X (1.4 rounded down) and 2 pixels in Y.

 An example of what this looks like can be see with the following figure: